schmkls/MatchMeToJobs/IMPLEMENTATION_NOTES.md

 Reason about a good method of ranking companies based on summary.

-Go step by step, begin with handling params, ask user for clarification/verification of implementation.
-Only when verified we should move on the the Allabolag lookup.

 Use pre-existing and simple libraries instead of custom implementations if possible.
 Search the web for documentation and inspiration if needed.
+Prioritize already installed libraries and fewer dependencies, but reason about pros and cons.

+Please ask the user for clarifications and verifications to gain information before implementation.

 ## Notes so far